icylace/deep-into-the-code/Haskell/A2-all-key-terms.md

 * Evaluation (reduction): The process of simplifying an expression.
 * Normal form: The most simplified, or irreducible, state of an expression.
 * Value: An expression in normal form.
+* Bind: To assign a name to an expression.
-* Variable: A placeholder for an expression.
+* Variable: A placeholder for a bound expression.
-* Declaration: An assignment that binds a variable to an expression.
+* Declaration: A binding.

 * Nested expression: An expression embedded within another expression.
 * Weak head normal form: A reduced state of an expression.